St Blaise, also known as Saint Blasius, was a physician and bishop in the early Christian Church, believed to have lived in the 3rd century.

 Stonecutters, carvers, wool workers

-Saint Blaise, Bishop and Martyr Short life History
+Saint Blaise, Bishop and Martyr Life History

 Saint Blaise devoted the earlier years of his life to the study of philosophy, and afterwards became a physician.
 In the practice of his profession he saw so much of the miseries of life and the hollowness of worldly pleasures, that he resolved to spend the rest of his days in the service of God, and from being a healer of bodily ailments to be- come a physician of souls.
 The Bishop of Sebaste, in Armenia, having died, our Saint, much to the gratification of the inhabitants of that city, was appointed to succeed him.